The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 Statistics and Visual Insights

-- 90-105: Most European countries, the United States
+- 90–105: Most European nations, the United States, and highly industrialized regions.

 Limitations and Misconceptions